denzhel/codeExamples/README.md

 8. Deploy Stage<br  />

->Changing the values of argo's SCM to the updated image version, so ArgoCD will pull the change and update the deployment.
+>Changing the values of ArgoCD's SCM to the updated image version, so ArgoCD will pull the change and update the deployment.

 9. Post Stage<br  />